leanprover/SampCert/README.md

 We prove that the push-forward of a probability measure is a probability measure.
 A similar statement already exists in SampCert, but our rephrasing was slightly more convenient for our purposes.
 #### Reduction.lean

 We prove a helper lemma that is used in proving a local algorithm is DP.
-Allows us to reduce the problem to just considering the local randomizer.
+It allows us to reduce the problem to just considering the local randomizer.

 ### Shuffle model